ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

 1. On the **General Settings** page, copy both the **Client ID** and **API Key** values.

-1. Open a terminal window and run the following command to get a access token:
+1. Open a terminal window and run the following command to get an access token:

    ```bash
    curl --request POST \